cyun9601/BRA_DGN/README.md

 ### Introduction
-- 3D skeleton motion data are widely used in several applications such as human-computer interactions, virtual reality, robotics, movie production, and action recognition.
-However, the 3D skeleton data captured by motion capture devices are often noisy and incomplete because of calibration error, sensor noise, poor sensor resolution, and occlusion due to body parts of clothing.
-For effective data utilization, data refinement should be performed before use.
-The purpose of this paper is to generate clean data using corrupted data with occlusion or noise.
+- Three-dimensional (3D) skeleton motion data are widely used in several applications, such as human-computer interactions, virtual reality, robotics, movie production, and action recognition.
+The 3D skeleton data captured by motion capture devices are often noisy and incomplete because of calibration error, sensor noise, poor sensor resolution, and occlusion due to clothing on body parts.
+For effective data usage, data refinement should be performed beforehand.
+The purpose of this model is to generate clean data from corrupted data with occlusion or noise.

 <p align="center"><img src="https://user-images.githubusercontent.com/45411281/124753527-0ba4b780-df64-11eb-99c1-f26d28dd0987.png" width="80%" align="center"></p>

-- Inspired by a directed neural network, we present a model to fill and denoise the markers using the information of relevant joints by representing the skeleton data as a directed acyclic graph.
-It can directly exploit the spatial information, which was included only in constraint indirectly in the previous works, by creating bone data from joint data and the temporal information from the LSTM layer.
-Also, it can learn the dependency between joints from the data via adaptive graphs by putting joint and bone data into the network.
-As a result, the model showed good refinement performance for unseen data with a different type of noise level and missing data in the learning process.
+- Inspired by a directed neural network, we propose a novel model that fills and denoises skeleton motion data using the information on relevant joints by representing the skeleton data as a directed acyclic graph.
+This model can directly exploit spatial information by creating bone data from joint data and temporal information from the long short-term memory layer.
+In addition, the proposed model can learn the connectivity between joints via an adaptive graphs.
+As a result, the proposed model showed good refinement performance for unseen data with a different type of noise level and missing data in the learning process.

 <p align="center"><img src="https://user-images.githubusercontent.com/45411281/124753559-14958900-df64-11eb-9f2e-c1ee5e2ce7c8.png" width="70%"></p>

-- We are writing a paper on the content of the proposed model (BRA DGN) in this paper.
+- We are writing a paper on the content of the proposed model in this paper.

 ### Contributions
 - The major contributions of this study are as follows.